Mukulch15/tx_status_proj/README.md

 the front end can call the api to get all the list of confirmed transactions within the timeframe.

 Caveats:
-Currently there is an issue with the blocknative api server (both the http webhhok and websocket), if a transaction has crossed certain threshold in time(a couple of hours), there's a chance that if you send a request for transaction status, you won't get any status updates.
+Currently there is an issue with the blocknative api server (both the http webhhook and websocket).
+If a transaction has crossed a certain threshold in time(a couple of hours), there's a chance that if you send a request for transaction status, you won't get any status updates.
 Haven't been able to solve this within the time frame.